From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

 \subsection{Comparing individual conformations shows that while cliques and communities are stable in SARS-CoV2, there exist prominent variations involving key functional residues}

-We now focus on presenting a few selected conformations of the complex at higher $I_{min}$ values.
-Since the SARS-CoV1 complex has already undergone the percolation transition at these $I_{min}$ values and the size of the IF cluster is no longer significant, we mainly present the details of interface clusters in snapshots of the SARS-CoV2 complex.
+We now focus on presenting a few selected conformations of the complex at higher $I_{min}$ values to understand the level of structural diversity in the conformational landscape.
+Since the SARS-CoV1 complex has already undergone the percolation transition at $I_{min}$ values greater than 2.75 and the size of the IF cluster is no longer significant, we mainly present the details of interface clusters in snapshots of the SARS-CoV2 complex.
 We selected the structures (a) Reference, (b) High RMSD, and (c) End, for our analysis, which correspond respectively to the initial equilibrated structure, the snapshot with high RMSD with the Reference, and a snapshot towards the end of the simulations.
 Comparing individual conformations shows that while cliques and communities are stable, variations involving key functional residues are prominent.
 This is evident from the results presented here.
-The IF-cliques and communities (at $I_{min}$ $\geq$ 3.5) in the three selected snapshots of SARS-CoV2 complex are consolidated in Figure \ref{fig:selec} (a, b, c).
+The IF-cliques and communities (at $I_{min}$ $\geq$ 3.5) in the three selected snapshots of SARS-CoV2 complex are consolidated in Figs \ref{Fig 7} (a, b, c).
 It highlights two major points: (a) The amino acid residues in the cliques and communities are mutated (except for Leu 455, until the appearance of currently circulating recombinant variant of interest JN.1), giving rise to variants and secondly, (b) although the cliques are very much similar, they are not identical, clearly showing the diversity of structures at the network level, in the conformational landscape explored during the simulations.
 That is, a continuous network across the interface in the SARS-CoV2 complex is achieved through robust cliques and communities in the selected snapshots.
-The network diversity between the three selected structures becomes even more striking with distinctly different conformational states at the IF-cluster level as shown in Figure \ref{fig:clus} (a, b, c).
+The network diversity between the three selected structures becomes even more striking with distinctly different conformational states at the IF-cluster level as shown in Figs \ref{Fig 8} (a, b, c).
 Below we highlight a few points from this perspective.